 If you forget your PIN or want to disable PIN to Drive, go back to the setting on your touchscreen.
 Tap the link to enter your Tesla login credentials and follow the on-screen prompts.

-Sentry Mode continuously monitors your car’s surroundings while it’s locked and parked.
-When a potential threat is detected, the cameras on your car will begin recording, and the alarm system will activate.
+If a significant threat is detected, the cameras on your car will begin recording, and the alarm system will activate.
 You will receive an alert from your Tesla app notifying you that an incident has occurred.

 Sentry Mode is designed to add another layer of protection to your car, but it will not prevent against all possible threats.